caspark/the-all-seeing-crab/README.md

 ## Developing

 1. Run `./watch.sh`
-2. Open `target/output.png` in an editor split, so you can see it auto-update
+2. Optionally, open `target/output.png` in an editor split, so you can see it auto-update

 To run tests, run `cargo test` (or `cargo watch`) as usual.